 Could your office use a pick-me-up?
-If so, here are some of the best plants:
+If so, here are some of the best plants to do just that.

 Indoor bonsai will need some sun in the morning, so if your office has south- or west-facing windows, these are an excellent choice to place on the window sill.
 Maintenance is on the simpler side for indoor bonsai, as they tend to respond best when being watered every two or three days rather than every day.

-This cactus dish garden is perfect for the office, especially due to its size.
-No larger than a paper plate, you can place one of these just about anywhere, but we recommend using one for your desk if your individual work space could use some enhancements — just be strategic about where you put it so that no one who comes to visit you gets stuck by it.
-These cacti and succulents can survive in low light and no light with very little water making them a great office plant for any new plant parents.
+This cactus dish garden is perfect for the office, mainly because of its size.
+No larger than a paper plate, one of these can fit just about anywhere, but we recommend using one for your desk if your individual work space could use some enhancements — just be strategic about where you put it so that no one who comes to visit you gets stuck by it.
+These cacti and succulents can survive in low light and no light with very little water, making them a great office plant for any new plant parents.

-Sanseveria Zeylanica aka Snake Plants are a showstopper in any office that could use some brightening up.
-This office plant grows straight up with a glossy, speckled leaf and are extremely low maintenance — you’ll love this plant if your motto is “work smarter not harder.”
+Sanseveria Zeylanica, aka snake plants, are a showstopper in any office that could use some brightening up.
+This office plant grows straight up with a glossy, speckled leaf and is extremely low maintenance — you’ll love this plant if your motto is “Work smarter, not harder.”
 Snake plants are susceptible to root rot, so watering only every three or so weeks is ideal.
-They also tolerate all types of light as long as it’s not direct (which you rarely get near a desk anyways), making this versatile plant a must for any cubicle in need of some edge.
+They also tolerate all types of light as long as it’s not direct (which you rarely get near a desk anyway), making this versatile plant a must for any cubicle in need of some edge.

 Philodendrons are ideal for office environments since they’re relatively easy to grow and can tolerate a ton of different conditions.
-They’re even usually okay without care occasionally.
+They’re usually OK even with just occasional care.
 If this sounds like something you’re interested in, a sandstone garden would be a great choice.
-It includes a mix of green plants, including silver philodendron, and is the perfect size for a desk, ledge or shelf.
+It includes a mix of green plants, including silver philodendron, and is the perfect size for a desk, ledge, or shelf.

-When you’re going to spend 40+ hours a week in your office, keeping calm is key!
-A peace lily plant can help with that, along with the bonus of being able to clean and purify indoor air.
+When you’re going to spend 40-plus hours a week in your office, keeping calm is key.
+A peace lily plant can help with that, and it comes with the bonus of being able to clean and purify indoor air.
 Keep your peace lily away from cold, drafty windows and out of direct sunlight for best growth results.
 Peace lilies are an especially good office plant because they can tolerate periods of drought, so they’ll forgive you if you forget about them while you focus on a project deadline.